Debenhams Logo

 1992 – 2018

 The 1992 version looked much more elegant than its predecessors.
-The authors of the logo optimized the distance between the letters, shortened the serifs, removed the puckers, and aligned the lines in thickness.
+The authors of the logo optimized letter spacing, shortened the serifs, removed pucker, and aligned line thicknesses.
 This font is similar to Shinntype’s Paradigm Pro Light but with narrower, flatter serifs.

 2018 – today

 After 20 years in the doldrums, the department store chain launched a marketing campaign that it hoped would attract customers and help it cope financially.
-Mother Design, a subsidiary of the Mother agency, was in charge of developing the visual identity.
-They wanted to show the dynamic look of Debenhams while retaining its 200-year heritage.
+Mother Design, a subsidiary of the Mother agency, was responsible for developing the visual identity.
+They wanted to showcase Debenhams’ dynamic look while retaining its 200-year heritage.
 They collaborated with the Swiss Typefaces foundry to create the new font.

-On September 3, 2018, the wordmark appeared on the website and storefronts, similar to all previous versions, as it too contained the company’s name in black on a white background.
-Almost all but the first letter was lowercase, as in the pre-1983 versions.
+On September 3, 2018, the wordmark appeared on the website and storefronts, similar to all previous versions, and it, too, featured the company’s name in black on a white background.
+Almost all letters were lowercase, except the first, as in the pre-1983 versions.
 Many of the vertical lines had slices, echoing the design of the 1986-1992 logos.
-The “n”, “a”, “m” and “s” had large triangular serifs.
-The contrasting thickness of the strokes and smooth roundings created a sense of dynamism.
+The “n”, “a”, “m”, and “s” had large triangular serifs.
+The contrasting thickness of the strokes and the smooth, rounded shapes created a sense of dynamism.

 Font and Colors

 For 243 years, department store chain Debenhams used its signature as its logo, which made it recognizable despite its lack of a global reputation.
 But all attempts to show forthcoming changes and attract customers’ attention through visual means proved a failure: even the wordmark adopted in 2018 didn’t save the company from liquidation.
-However, the design developers were confident in its winnability and considered the balance of “modernity and classicism” very successful.
-The vintage style, which harks back to the era of the 1960s and 1970s, was meant to appeal to a core demographic and evoke nostalgia in customers.
+However, the design team was confident in its winnability and considered the balance of “modernity and classicism” highly successful.
+The vintage style, harking back to the 1960s and 1970s, was meant to appeal to a core demographic and evoke nostalgia among customers.

-The font for the latest Debenhams logo was based on SangBleu and combined the characteristics of both grotesque and antique.
-It was created by Mother Design and Swiss Typefaces to reflect the brand’s long heritage of typography, blending it with modern design.
-The letter-spacing was not too wide, but the lettering was easy to read thanks to the contrasting thickness of the strokes and cone shape of some lines.
-And the unchanged black and white palette demonstrated the stability and accessibility of the department store chain.
+The font for the latest Debenhams logo was based on SangBleu and combined characteristics of both grotesque and antique styles.
+It was created by Mother Design and Swiss Typefaces to reflect the brand’s long typography heritage, blending it with modern design.
+The letter-spacing was not too wide, but the lettering was easy to read thanks to the contrasting thickness of the strokes and the conical shape of some lines.
+The unchanged black-and-white palette demonstrated the department store chain’s stability and accessibility.